Rough Guides

 Rough Guides is a travel company that offers tailor-made trips planned and arranged by local travel experts based in destinations around the world.
-Originally established as a guidebook publisher in 1982, Rough Guides expanded into customized travel services in 2018.
+Originally established as a guidebook publisher in 1982, Rough Guides expanded into customised travel services in 2018.

 History

 The first Rough Guide was The Rough Guide to Greece.

 In 1995, when Rough Guides were selling around a million books a year, Mark Ellingham entered into a pioneering agreement with HotWired Ventures, the digital offshoot of Wired Ventures, the then-publisher of WIRED magazine.
 The deal offered free online access to the full text of The Rough Guide to the USA via the World Beat section of HotWired.
 Ellingham stated at the time that publishing the guides online would facilitate easier updates.
 "If you could send me an e-mail from Senegal saying this hotel's closed down, I would just key it in," he told the San Francisco Chronicle.
 "The online book would take on a life of its own".

 In May 2007, Mark Ellingham said he had grave concerns about the growth of air travel because of its growing contribution to climate change.
-He launched an awareness campaign with Tony Wheeler (Lonely Planet founder), and Rough Guides began including a "health warning" in each of its travel guides, urging readers to "Fly less, stay longer".
+He launched an awareness campaign with Tony Wheeler (founder of Lonely Planet), and Rough Guides began including a "health warning" in each of its travel guides, urging readers to "Fly less, stay longer".
 In November 2007, after celebrating "25 Rough Years" with a series of celebratory books, Ellingham left Rough Guides to set up a new imprint, GreenProfile, at Profile Books.